 The Parties hereby acknowledge and confirm that any oral or written materials exchanged between the Parties in relation to this Agreement are confidential materials.
 Each Party hereby agrees that it shall keep confidential any other Party's confidential materials.
-Without the prior written consent of such other Party, such Party shall not disclose to any third party such confidential materials, unless in the following cases: (a) such materials are known or to become known by public (not disclosed to public by such Party through its own fault); (b) applicable laws require disclosure of such materials; or (c) such materials are disclosed, in relation to the transactions contemplated in this Agreement, to such Party's legal, financial and other consultants who are subject to similar confidentiality provisions.
-Any disclosure of such confidential materials by any working staff or institution of any Party shall be deemed as disclosure of confidential materials by such Party, and such Party shall bear responsibilities.
+Without the prior written consent of such other Party, such Party shall not disclose to any third party such confidential materials, unless in the following cases: (a) such materials are known or to become known by public (not disclosed to public by such Party through its own fault); (b) applicable laws require disclosure of such materials; or (c) such materials are disclosed, in relation to the transactions contemplated in this Agreement, to such Party's legal, financial and other consultants who are subject to similar confidential materials by such Party, and such Party shall be deemed as disclosure of confidential materials by such Party, and such Party shall bear responsibilities.
 This section shall remain valid whether or not this Agreement has terminated due to any reason.